 A new high to low transition indicating the start bit of a new frame can come right after the last of the bits used for majority voting.
-For Normal Speed mode, the first low level sample can be at point marked (A) in Figure 17-7.
+For Normal Speed mode, the first low level sample can be at point marked (A) in Figure 19-7 on page 189.
 For Double Speed mode the first low level must be delayed to (B).
 (C) marks a stop bit of full length.
 The early start bit detection influences the operational range of the Receiver.

-17.8.3 Asynchronous Operational Range
+19.9.3 Asynchronous Operational Range

 The operational range of the Receiver is dependent on the mismatch between the received bit rate and the internally generated baud rate.
-If the Transmitter is sending frames at too fast or too slow bit rates, or the internally generated baud rate of the Receiver does not have a similar (see Table 17-2) base frequency, the Receiver will not be able to synchronize the frames to the start bit.
+If the Transmitter is sending frames at too fast or too slow bit rates, or the internally generated baud rate of the Receiver does not have a similar (see Table 19-2 on page 190) base frequency, the Receiver will not be able to synchronize the frames to the start bit.